aleph2c/miros/doc/reading_diagrams.rst

 To distinguish one event from another event, we will call them by different
 names: signal names.
 Sometimes an event carries additional information, let's call this a payload.
-Going back to our metaphor, an event is a marble.
+Going back to our metaphor, think of an event is a marble.
 A player would build a marble and put it on the board when it was their turn to play the game.
 Every marble would have a signal name painted on it, and sometimes, deep within the marble would be a payload.

+The player would place their marble on the board at the current location of the game pieces, let go of it and watch it roll.
+As it rolled on the board, it might trigger software that you have written into that marble's groove.
+It might trigger additional marbles to pop out of the board and roll in turn; but eventually the action would stop and the common game pieces would be moved to position and the next player would get to play.

-So now what?
-Well, every game has a rule book.
-In our case this rule book is called the Harel Formalism.
-These rules govern how the marble can move on the board and what it means and how it will trigger different software, which you have marked onto the board to make the game fun.
-The board game can produce its own marbles as your marble rolls upon the lines or across the lines on the board.
-These are known as internal events, they also follow the game's rules, and they can also trigger your software.
-The rules will determine when the common game piece can be moved on the board -- based on interaction between the marble, the board, and where the piece was before the player began their turn.
+Every game has a rule book.
+In our case our case the rule book is called the Harel Formalism.
+These rules govern how the marble can move on the board and how the game pieces are shifted in response.

 The statechart board game also has rules about when a player gets to play.
 If one player really needs to put a marble on the board while another is playing, this is OK.
 She will just put it into a loading dock.
-The statechart board game will only let one player play out there marble on the board at a time; this rule is called run to completion (RTC).
+The statechart board game will only let one player play out their marble on the board at a time; this rule is called run to completion (RTC).
 When a player's marble has finished moving around the board, our board game will check it's loading dock to see if another marble needs to be acted upon.